petergtz/pegomock/README.md

 See also section [Tracking the pegomock tool in your project](#tracking-the-pegomock-tool-in-your-project) for a per-project control of the tool version.

-For migration from Pegomock v1/v2 to v3, see [Migrating from Pegomock v1/v2 to v3](#migrating-from-pegomock-v1v2-to-v3).
+For migration from Pegomock v1/v2 to v3, see [Migration notes in v3 release description](https://github.com/petergtz/pegomock/releases/tag/v3.0.0).

 Getting Started
 ===============